-Content: Students interested in careers related to the fashion and apparel industry will develop an awareness of careers and be exposed to the business aspects of the fashion industry.
+In this semester-long course, students interested in careers related to the fashion and apparel industry will develop an awareness of careers and be exposed to the business aspects of the fashion industry.
 Topics include trends in apparel, forecasting, fashion consulting, retail functions and career applications.